bashrc2/AberMUSH/README.md

 Possible condition types are `hour`, `date`, `skill`, `hold` and `wear`.

+You can use this to do things like describing a dark cave by default but changing the description if you are holding a lamp.

 ### Adding Doors and Opening things

 To add a door, or other object to be opened or closed you will need a pair of items, like the following: